A semi-agnostic ansatz with variable structure for quantum machine learning: The Variable Ansatz (VAns) Algorithm

 Let us now discuss why VAns is expected to mitigate the impact of barren plateaus.

-First, consider the type of barren plateaus that are caused by the circuit approaching an approximate 2-design~\cite{mcclean2018barren,holmes2021connecting}.
-Approximating a 2-design requires a circuit that both has a significant number of parameters and also has a significant depth.
+First, consider the type of barren plateaus that are caused by the circuit approaching an approximate 2-design~\cite{mcclean2018barren}.
+Approximating a 2-design requires a circuit that both has a significant number of parameters and also has a significant depth~\cite{brandao2016local,dankert2009exact,harrow2009random,harrow2018approximate,haferkamp2022randomquantum}.
 Hence, reducing either the number of parameters or the circuit depth can combat these barren plateaus.
 Fortunately, VAns attempts to reduce both the number of parameters and the depth.
 Consequently, VAns actively attempts to avoid approximating a 2-design.

 Second, consider the barren plateaus that are caused by hardware noise~\cite{wang2020noise}.
 For such barren plateaus, it was shown that the circuit depth is the key parameter, as the gradient vanishes exponentially with the depth.
 As VAns actively attempts to reduce the number of CNOTs, it also reduces the circuit depth.
 Hence VAns will mitigate the effect of noise-induced barren plateaus by keeping the depth shallow during the optimization.
+Evidence of such a mechanism can be found in the next section, where we consider simulations under the presence of noise.
+In such a case, VAns automatically adjusts the circuit layout in such a way that the cost function reaches a minima, which translates to short-depth circuits in noisy scenarios.